gr36/search-partial/README.md

 When searching, an HTML element will appear and show the results, linking to pages that contain the searched for words.

 ![](https://github.com/gr36/search-partial/raw/main/docs/search-results.png)

+### Add Shortcode

+Add the shortcode `{{< search >}}` to your micro.blog pages anywhere you wish.
+This will fill the conatiner to 100% so consider adding some styling if you dont want this.

 ### Customise Search